gregcaporaso/microbiogeo/doc/notes/permanova.rst

 The following output files were created: ::

-	Input_filepath							permanova_R_value	p_value
+	Input_filepath							permanova_F_value	p_value
 	../../datasets/whole_body/unweighted_unifrac_dm_shuffled_1.txt	1.98060081904		0.031

 ::

-	Input_filepath							permanova_R_value	p_value
+	Input_filepath							permanova_F_value	p_value
 	../../datasets/whole_body/unweighted_unifrac_dm_shuffled_2.txt	1.81015551855		0.623

 ::

-	Input_filepath							permanova_R_value	p_value
+	Input_filepath							permanova_F_value	p_value
 	../../datasets/whole_body/unweighted_unifrac_dm_shuffled_3.txt	1.73759470202		0.929

-The R values of 1.98060081904, 1.81015551855,and 1.73759470202 indicates that the body sites are not significantly different due to its relatively “small” ratio.
+The F values of 1.98060081904, 1.81015551855,and 1.73759470202 indicates that the body sites are not significantly different due to its relatively “small” ratio.
 This is a result that we would expect because the matricies are pre-shuffled.
 The p-values of 0.031, 0.623, and 0.929 indicates that the results are insignificant.